 Virtual Interactive Concerts bring people together to enjoy music and be creative during shelter-in-place.
 Interested in having one for your community?

-DePaul University TEDx and Bernard Zell Anshe Emit Day School in Chicago.
+DePaul University TEDx, Bernard Zell Anshe Emit Day School in Chicago, and Make Music Chicago.

 Performance/ Collaborative Program